abhiraj23350-droid/ARES-Autonomous-Rescue-Emergency-Support/speech.md

 #ARES

-ARES is an adavced esp32 powerd research and deplyoment project focused on intelligent monitorinh, autoamtion , and
+ARES is an adavced esp32 powerd research and deplyoment project focused on intelligent monitorinh, autoamtion , and real world problem solving.